Shipping - UK delivery Free P&P over £75 Orders placed between Christmas & New Year will be despatched from 6 Jan

 Twiz: an adorable wild weasel

-As a wildlife artist, I have devoted years to studying weasels for my paintings.
-I have watched a wild weasel raise her kits from birth and I follow their daily lives via cameras hidden in purpose-built weasel habitats in my garden.
-So, I have come to know a lot about this species.
+As a wildlife artist, I have devoted years to studying weasels for my paintings, watching them raise their kits and following their daily weasel lives via cameras hidden in purpose-built weasel habitats in my garden and have come to know a lot about this species.
 In recent years I have used this knowledge to help rehabilitate orphaned weasels.
-But up until this point I had never tried to raise one quite so young.
-Twiz was handed to me by Andrew Gray of Mustelid Rescue UK.
-She arrived at my home and gallery in Thixendale, North Yorkshire, UK, in June 2018.

 Wild weasel kits are remarkable among young mammals in that they possess the ability to drop into a torpid state when their mother is out hunting.
 Their heart rate drops and they go into a deep sleep, a bit like the way an animal in hibernation behaves.
 This is one reason why so many weasel kits that have been either dropped by their mothers or lost are found alive.
-Twiz came with another unrelated male kit, who was around five or six weeks old.
-He was three weeks older than her, much larger and his eyes were already open.
-Rehabilitation works better when rescued animals are surrounded by their own kind.
-They get to learn the same survival tactics by playing among themselves as a wild litter naturally would.
-It would be very difficult for me to replicate this natural interaction; however hard I tried!
-But the ideal situation is if you are able to put kits of a similar age together.
-So, I paired the new male arrival up with another five week old male weasel kit that I was already looking after.
-Twiz was too young and helpless to survive with these boys.
-She needed far more intensive care.

 You would expect that providing food and hydration would the most significant part of caring for a tiny weasel kit.
 But in fact, keeping Twiz warm was of equal importance.
 A weasel as young as Twiz is incapable of regulating its own temperature without intervention.
-I had a prepared an incubator with a heat mat and a small folded blanket for Twiz’s arrival.
+I had prepared an incubator with a heat mat and a small folded blanket for Twiz’s arrival.
 I hoped that she would snuggle into the blanket to keep warm.
 Yet at the back of mind, I knew I had to be careful that she didn’t get too hot.

-Soon after she arrived, I realised that Twiz was going to need 24 hour care.
-I contacted a nearby rehabilitation unit.
-It's owner is highly skilled at raising small mammals and she and I often collaborate on rescue projects.
-Over the years I have helped her to put dozens of animals and birds back into the wild: including owls, kestrels, hedgehogs, stoats, and of course, weasels So she took over this tiny weasel’s care for the next two and a half weeks - with admirable dedication.
+Jean took over Twiz’s care for the next two and a half weeks - with admirable dedication.
 She fed her via syringe every hour during the day and every two hours at night - actually placing the incubator by her bedside and waking to feed the weasel every time she squeaked for food.
 It was this rehabilitator who affectionately named the kit Twiz, after the Yorkshire dialect for ‘weasel’: ‘Hedge Twizzle’.

 Feeding a kit as young as Twiz requires considerable skill.
 Just a drop of milk on the lungs could drown her or leave her at risk of pneumonia.

 The first few days were critical and I was happy to bow to Jean’s considerable experience at this precarious time - although I did have a go at letting Twiz suck milk out of my hand.
 There isn’t exactly a glut of weasel milk on the market but the best milk we found was Esbilac, a puppy milk powder.
 After a week on this new diet and regular feeding regime, Jean brought Twiz in to see me and we weighed her.
 She was now 11.4g.
-She hadn’t put as much weight on as I’d expected but what was important was how content she appeared.
-She was clearly no longer as distressed as she had been when she arrived.
-Twiz continued to develop well over the next five days, doubling her bodyweight to a healthy 22.6g.
-When I noticed that she no longer soiled the sleeping area of her incubation box, I decided she was ready for a larger enclosure and so I moved her into a cage designed for hamsters.

-The biggest change in Twiz, however, was that she was now eating meat.
-This explained the huge growth spurt.
-Many wildlife rehabilitators mistakenly keep baby carnivores on milk-only diets for too long.
-Since I had followed the lives of a family of wild weasels in my garden I knew that wild kits will suck on raw flesh as young as six days old.
-By two weeks old they are actively eating meat.
-At just over a month old, the wildlife rehablitation centre's owner brought Twiz back so that I could start the process of preparing her for a life back in the wild.
+At just over a month old, Jean brought Twiz back so that I could start the process of preparing her for a life back in the wild.
 Her eyes were now open and she was running around.
 But, there was still a very high hurdle to jump before she was ready to be released.
 Twiz had been raised by hand from such a young age that it was going to be difficult to get her to separate from me and survive unaided.

-I decided to put her into a larger enclosure, and so I built a box for her out of wood and Perspex.
-It measured three feet by two feet.
-I kept her bedding and a cardboard roll that she used to play with so that she didn’t get distressed by the move.
-I added branches for her to climb up and more tubes to tunnel through.
-I even gave her some small teddy bears to encourage her to pounce and grasp.
 Weasels are highly intelligent and in the wild they would be playing with a litter of up to seven siblings by now.
 At this stage Twiz was eating dead mice.
 Instead of just placing these into her box, I pulled them along on a string.
 This would teach her that that food doesn’t stay still and that she would have to work to get it.
 A weasel needs to eat half its body weight a day so I had my work cut out.

 The difficulty with weasels is that they are so intelligent they need a lot of stimulus otherwise they can easily go a bit stir crazy.
 I rehabilitated a female the year before who began to display obsessive behaviour patterns: chasing her own tail and then biting it over and over again.
 I was careful to be as hands-off as possible, but sometimes when I heard her cry out or squeak for attention I couldn’t help but give in and go and see what she wanted.
 She would greet me with an excited chitter: it is one of the best sounds in the natural world.
 I was due to go on holiday during July and ideally I wanted to release Twiz before I went, but she just wasn’t ready.
 So while I was away Twiz went back to the rehabilitation centre for two weeks.